opendocsg/slw-judgments-backfill/2018_SGCA_72/report.md

 **_The respondent’s trust in the supplier, Vinod_**

 39     In determining whether an accused person believed subjectively the information given by the drugs supplier about the drugs, the court will consider the knowledge of and the efforts made by the accused person to find out about the drugs that he was going to traffic in.
 In our view, unique circumstances justifying a very high level of trust must be shown by the accused person before the Court is persuaded that the accused person is entitled to rely solely or mainly on the information given by the drugs supplier.
-This is the effect of this Court’s decision in _Khor Soon Lee v Public Prosecutor_ [2011] 3 SLR 201 and the High Court’s decision in _Public Prosecutor v Phuthita Somchit_
+This is the effect of this Court’s decision in _Khor Soon Lee v Public Prosecutor_ <span class="citation">[2011] 3 SLR 201</span> and the High Court’s decision in _Public Prosecutor v Phuthita Somchit_

-_and another_ [2011] 3 SLR 719, both of which turned on their respective unique factual situations.
+_and another_ <span class="citation">[2011] 3 SLR 719</span>, both of which turned on their respective unique factual situations.
 This is because the accused person, when told that he would be transporting illegal drugs across state boundaries, will know that (i) the supplier is involved in illegal activities, (ii) the supplier has chosen not to transport these drugs himself and (iii) the supplier is often willing to pay the accused person a disproportionately large amount of money for the simple task of transporting the drugs into Singapore.
 All these should put the ordinary accused person on notice that the drugs in question must be worth a lot more than the reward for transporting them and that the risks of doing the delivery must be correspondingly high.

 40     In the present case, we do not think that Vinod’s assurances could do very much to help the respondent to rebut the presumption of knowledge.
 Vinod did not give the respondent any information that would help the respondent to identify the drugs.
 According to the respondent, Vinod only informed him that he would be transporting drugs mixed with chocolate without providing any further details as to what these drugs would be.